-Voila!
-Since the bone it the problem, we got rid of it!
-To do this, we split the saddle in half into 2 separate loins.
+Voilà!
+Since the bone is the problem, we got rid of it!
+To do this, we split the saddle in half into two separate loins.
 Then we remove the bones while leaving the loin in one piece.
-Now you have what we consider to be a masterpiece that will not only rival the Rack of lamb, but for many, surpass it in elegance.
+Now you have what we consider to be a masterpiece that will not only rival the rack of lamb, but for many, surpass it in elegance.

-This is a very rare cut of Lamb.
+This is a very rare cut of lamb.
 Normally it is cut into individual bone in lamb chops, and it’s very rare to find it available as a boneless roast.
-In terms of quality, it is on a par with the Rack of Lamb with the added benefit of being meatier.
-Easy to cook, simple to slice and serve, this is a truly sophisticated delicacy worthy of a Michelin star on its own.
+In terms of quality, it is on a par with the rack of lamb with the added benefit of being meatier.
+Easy to cook and simple to slice and serve, this is a truly sophisticated delicacy worthy of a Michelin star on its own.